-For more information on this subject, take a look at this article, which explains CRM data cleaning in more detail: CRM data cleaning: Criteria for cleaning up your database
+For more information on this subject, look at this article, which explains CRM data cleaning in more detail: CRM cleanup: Criteria for cleaning up your database.

-Alternatively, if you're just getting started with CRM, you'd be smart to develop a CRM data strategy before your start filling your system with contacts.
+Alternatively, starting with CRM, you'd be wise to develop a CRM data strategy before filling your system with contacts.
 You can find out how to do that in this article - Creating a CRM data strategy for B2B.

 Why you should adopt a CRM system